February 7, 2023

 Changes to the managed policy ARN, standard IAM permissions, and restricted permissions policy

 In this release, as an AWS environment user, you must update the managed policy ARN to handle Kubernetes CSI drivers for EBS and EFS.
-You must also update your standard IAM permissions, and the restricted permissions policy if you use it.
+You must also update your restricted permissions policy if you use it.

 - Restricted policy changes for updating a managed policy ARN